Vietnam - a rock arch over a peaceful river nestled among mountains

 Pottery Village Thanh Ha and the Sacred Land My Son

-Our day begins again by water.
+Our day once again starts on the water.
 We travel by boat to the traditional pottery village of Thanh Ha.
-We allow ourselves to be captivated by its winding alleys and charming pottery exhibition area.
-Skilled craftsmen immerse us in the craft of vase, jug, and plate making, drawing on five centuries of tradition.
-Anyone interested can join the process and create their own unique design piece from the brown clay sourced from the Thu Bon River.
+We'll let ourselves be enchanted by its winding paths and charming pottery exhibition area.
+Skilled artisans will immerse us in the craft of making vases, jugs, and plates, drawing on five centuries of tradition.
+Anyone interested can join the process and create their own item with a unique design from the brown clay sourced from the Thu Bon River.

-We wash the clay from our hands and are already in the next boat, which will take us to the sacred lands of the glorious Champa civilization, specifically to its capital and religious centre – the My Son Sanctuary, a UNESCO site.
-We'll wander among the red stones of the historical and cultural ruins, remnants of long-abandoned towers and shrines dating from the 7th to the 13th centuries, nestled in a narrow valley surrounded by springs, mountains, and dense green jungle.
-The ruins of My Son may not be as grand and impressive as those of Angkor Wat in Cambodia, but their location and the small number of visitors create an atmosphere of mystery.
-After a late lunch in a local restaurant, we return to Hoi An, where in our free time we can watch the sunset and take a stroll through the picturesque streets of the old town.
+We wash the clay off our hands and are already in the next boat, which will take us to the sacred lands of the glorious Champa civilisation, specifically to its capital and religious centre - the My Son Sanctuary, under UNESCO's protection.
+We will stroll among the red stones of historical and cultural ruins, witnesses of long-abandoned towers and shrines, dating from the 7th to the 13th century, located in a narrow valley surrounded by springs, mountains, and dense green jungle.
+The ruins of My Son may not be as grand and impressive as those of Angkor Wat in Cambodia, but thanks to their location and fewer visitors, they create an atmosphere of mystery.
+After a late lunch at a local restaurant, we return to Hoi An, where in our free time we can watch the sunset and take a solo walk through the picturesque streets of the old town.

 Food: breakfast, lunch